uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 Predictive Model using Neural Network.
 (1) Training Data (2) Testing Data ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/4-Neural Networks/NeuralNetworkVanilla.png "Neural Network without Normalization"){#fig:NNV width="700px"}

 Figure @fig:NNV shows the results of the preliminary Neural Network model without normalization against the training and testing data.
-The RMSE values observed consistently ranged between 8 MPa and 9MPa.
-There is no sign of overfitting, as the RMSE of the training and the testing data were similar.
+The RMSE values observed consistently ranged between 7 MPa and 9 MPa.
+There is sign of overfitting, as the RMSE of the training was consistently less than the testing data accross multiple runs.

 ![
 Predictive Model using Neural Network.
 (1) Training Data (2) Testing Data